natalieagus/50005/docs/Labs/01-Lab1-CLI.md

 * I/O operations like printing, reading from disk, communication via network, resource management (overclock speed, VM size),
 * Protection (security and permission settings), etc.

+# Submission
+You are to complete this lab's questionnaire on eDimension as you complete the tasks.

+No checkoff required for this lab.

 # The Shell

 A **shell** is one of these user applications that acts as an interface to allow users to **access** OS services.
 It is named shell because it is seen as an *“outer”* layer around the OS kernel.
 OS shells are made either in a form of command-line interface (**CLI**, also known as) where users can **provide commands** via **text**, or graphical user interface (**GUI**) where users can provide commands via mouse clicks.
 In this lab, we are going to learn a little bit about the command-line interface, bash scripting, and makefiles.